 While we often associate cemeteries with a traditional burial, they also serve as a final resting place for those who chose cremation.
 And as cremation rates continue to rise in the U.S. and beyond, it’s important for families to know their options for final resting places.

-Continue reading below to uncover the importance of placing a cremation urn in a cemetery and to explore your options.
+Continue reading below to uncover the significance of burying a cremation urn in a cemetery and to explore your options.

 Cremation provides us with many different options for final resting places.
-Some scatter their loved one’s remains in a special place of significance.
-Others prefer to keep the memory close with a decorative cremation urn in their home.
+Some scatter their loved one’s remains in a special place, while others prefer to keep the memory close with a decorative cremation urn in their home.

-However, placing a cremation urn in a cemetery is also an option.
-By burying a cremation urn or placing it in a cemetery, current and future generations have a physical place to gather.
+However, burying an urn or vaulted urn to place in a cemetery is also an option.
+By burying or finding a place for your loved one’s urn in a cemetery, current and future generations have a physical place to remember them by.

 A piece in The New York Times states the importance of cemeteries perfectly: